 Beyond being the first step in hypnotizing others, self-hypnosis can also be used to enhance some core abilities that are very helpful when you’re a hypnotist.

 Self-hypnosis can also be used to get yourself into a nice state of flow, which tends to make hypnosis sessions almost effortless.
-You can learn how to get into your own flow states in my article on How to Get In The Zone With Self-Hypnosis.
+You can learn how to get into your own flow states in my article on How to Get In The Zone.

 2. Learn one way to induce hypnosis